 Congregation B’nai Israel is a longstanding cornerstone of Jewish life in the Greater Bridgeport area.
-While we were founded over 150 years ago, our strength lies in our willingness to look to the future.
-A recent expansion and renovation of our building included a new chapel, social pavilion, and additional classrooms.
+While we were founded over 160 years ago, our strength lies in our willingness to look to the future.
+Our building includes a Sanctuary, Chapel, social hall with adjacent pavilion, library, Judaica Shop and an education center with classrooms for both preschool and religious school.
 What truly makes us special, however, are the people who belong here.
-We pride ourselves in being a place where a diverse intergenerational community forms long-lasting friendships, enriches their lives through shared learning, celebrates joyous occasions and supports one another in times of need.R
+We pride ourselves in being a place where a diverse intergenerational community forms long-lasting friendships, enriches their lives through shared learning, celebrates joyous occasions,and supports one another in times of need.R

 form Fairfield JewishReform Fairfield JewishReform Fairfield JewishReform Fairfield JewishReform Fairfield JewishReform Fairfield JewishReform Fairfield Jewish synagogue synagogue synagogue synagogue synagogue

 Amichai’s poetry will take you on a journey that is as distant as it is personal.
 Join with Rabbi Marion for this four part series as we take a deep dive into the English translations of a selection of Amichai’s greatest writings – discovering, as we go, own stories and our own journeys carefully positioned Continue Reading »